chris-15/Portfolio-Weekly-Challenge2/README.md

 ## Description

 The purpose of this week's challenge was to create a responsive Portfolio website to display our work to future employers.
+This is a work in progress and is currently used a baseline so it can be updated to hold the true content of my work as I progress through the bootcamp.

 Below is a preview of the deployed application: